jonasbb/serde_with/serde_with/src/guide.md

 ## 2. Integration with serde's with-annotation

-[serde's with-annotation][with-annotation] allows to specify a different serialization or deserialization function for a field.
+[serde's with-annotation][with-annotation] allows specifying a different serialization or deserialization function for a field.
 It is useful to adapt the serialization of existing types to the requirements of a protocol.
 Most modules in this crate can be used together with the with-annotation.